MAvalleza/reservations-api/README.md

 ## Running tests

-Rspec is used as the test suite for the project
+Rspec is used as the test suite for the project.

+Tests were only written for the main features mentioned in the exercise requirements.

 Run tests by using this command: